rehierl/node-tree-outliner/3-basic-design/3-9-0-design-x.md

 (i.e. close a presequent section *before* the end of its default scope).

 <!-- ======================================================================= -->
-## implicit parent containers
+## parent containers

 As mentioned before, a section's parent container isn't a parent container because the definition of the corresponding node has certain characteristics.

-Any parent node is a parent container, if a section was declared inside of it.
+Any parent node is a parent container, if it is a type-1 sectioning node, or if it has type-2 sectioning nodes as child nodes.
 If that would not be the case, then consistent dynamic support (see the requirements) could not be guaranteed.
 In short: Any parent node can become a section's parent container, regardless of its specific definition.

 Because of that, such parent containers exist whether they are manually injected (explicit), or due to some structural requirement (implicit).

-Note that a node can be defined to never be a section's parent container, if (and only if) the node is not allowed to have type-2 sectioning nodes as its child nodes (e.g. type-2 sectioning nodes).
-However, a general purpose implementation is in general unaware of these kind of additional definitions.
-That is, in case of input/user errors, such an implementation will still treat these nodes as parent containers.
+Note that a node can be defined to never be a section's parent container, if (and only if) the node is not allowed to have type-2 sectioning nodes as child nodes (e.g. type-2 sectioning nodes).
+However, a general purpose implementation is unaware of these kind of additional definitions.
+That is, in case of input errors, an implementation will still treat these nodes as parent containers.

 **case 1: (node level 1 >> node level 2)**